ioBroker/ioBroker.docs/docs/en/tutorial/restore.md

 This may take a while depending on the size of your installation, the internet speed, and the performance of the system.
 The current status can be tracked in the "Log" tab.

-Now it is done and the system is reinstalled and all settings, scripts, visualizations, etc. restored.
+It is now done and the system is reinstalled and all settings, scripts, visualizations, etc. restored.

 ### Conclusion:
 Basically, both variants lead to the same result.